 Singapore recognises that APEC is an important platform for promoting greater trade and investment liberalisation and facilitation and deepening regional economic integration in the Asia Pacific region, which in turn strengthen development and growth in and between member economies.
 According to a report published by the APEC Policy Support Unit, APEC economies accounted for an estimated 60 percent of global GDP and 47 percent of global trade in 2019.
 Vis-à-vis Singapore, over 75% of our global trade in goods and services are from APEC economies.
 As a hub for trade and commerce in the region, Singapore supports the goal of free and open trade and investment which APEC has undertaken in its Bogor Declaration of 1994, and establishing the Free Trade Area of the Asia-Pacific as envisioned in the Ha Noi Declaration of 2006.

-Singapore is also supportive of APEC’s wide-ranging non-trade agenda, covering areas such as human resource development, food security and health.
+Singapore is also supportive of APEC’s wide-ranging non-trade agenda, covering areas such as human resource development, food security, health and digital economy.

 Malaysia holds the Chairmanship of APEC for 2020.
-Under the overarching theme of “Optimising Human Potential Towards a Future of Shared Prosperity”, Malaysia has outlined three priorities for its Chairmanship, namely (a) Improving the Narrative of Trade and Investment; (b) Inclusive Economic Participation through Digital Economy and Technology; and (c) Driving Innovative Sustainability.
-The next APEC Economic Leaders’ Meeting (AELM) is scheduled to be held in Kuala Lumpur, Malaysia from 11 to 12 November 2020.
+Under the overarching theme of “Optimising Human Potential Towards a Future of Shared Prosperity: Pivot, Prioritise and Progress”, Malaysia has outlined three priorities for its Chairmanship, namely (a) Improving the Narrative of Trade and Investment; (b) Inclusive Economic Participation through Digital Economy and Technology; and (c) Driving Innovative Sustainability.
+The next APEC Economic Leaders’ Meeting (AELM) is scheduled to be held virtually on 20 November 2020.